soyeonkimgithub/soyeonkimgithub.github.io/_posts/study/2022-11-21-evaluation.md

 | 900         | 890         | 100 |
 | | | RMSE = 16.7|

-* RMSE cannot be compared between different dataset
+* cannot be used for comparing between different dataset like above
 * can be used for comparing different model with same dataset
+* interpretable in the 'y' units

 #### 4. $${R}^2$$
 * how good that guess will be